OpenTSDB/opentsdb.net/docs/source/api_http/search/index.rst

 /api/search
 ==========

-This endpoint provides a basic means of searching using an optionally configured search plugin.
-Parameters used include a string query as well as a limit and start index for paging through results.
-It is up to each plugin to implement this endpoint and return data in a consistent format.
+This endpoint provides a basic means of searching OpenTSDB meta data.
+Lookups can be performed against the ``tsdb-meta`` table when enabled.
+Optionally, a search plugin can be installed to send and retreive information from an external search indexing service such as Elastic Search.
+It is up to each search plugin to implement various parts of this endpoint and return data in a consistent format.
 The type of object searched and returned depends on the endpoint chosen.

 ..
-NOTE:: If the plugin is not configured or enabled, the search endpoint will always return an exception.
+NOTE:: If the plugin is not configured or enabled, endpoints other than ``/api/search/lookup`` will return an exception.

 Search API Endpoints
 --------------------

+* :doc:`lookup`
 * /api/search/tsmeta - :ref:`tsmeta_endpoint`
 * /api/search/tsmeta_summary - :ref:`tsmeta_summary_endpoint`
 * /api/search/tsuids - :ref:`tsuids_endpoint`